andyholmes/gnome-shell-extension-mconnect/README.md

 ![SMS window, Nautilus integration, Device Indicator & Menu][screenshot]

+# NOTICE

+I have all but abandoned working on this extension, in favour of my newer extension [GSConnect][gsconnect] which is a complete implementation of the KDE Connect protocol that doesn't rely on the KDE Connect server or MConnect server.
+This is for the following reasons:

+* This was originally intended to be a MConnect-only extension, however the developer is busy with other projects and it remains largely incomplete.
+* Interacting with the KDE Connect server over DBus is very restrictive and makes many features hacky and other impossible to implement or fix.
+* Trying to support two different backends (properly) requires almost as much work as writing one.
+* I grew tired of having ~500MB of KDE dependencies installed for a tiny program

+I use GSConnect full-time without problems, however it only officially supports Gnome Shell 3.24+ and has not been reviewed on the extension website yet.
+Thanks for your understanding and support in developing this extension, and hopefully the next.

 ## Overview

 This extension integrates KDE Connect and/or MConnect into Gnome Shell.